What is Rational Recovery®?

 Where can I find a Rational Recovery® treatment center?

 We do not endorse, authorize, license, or permit any other party to offer services called Rational Recovery® or Addictive Voice Recognition Technique® (AVRT®).
 We do not train or certify individuals in AVRT®.
-If you are offered Rational Recovery® or AVRT® by a treatment center or by a professional counselor, you are being seriously misled, and you will not receive services that are untainted by the presence of incompatible elements such as new age spirituality, whole-being, whole-person, or “holistic” silliness, nutritional and vitamin therapies, nature walks, cognitive-behavioral psychology, and other confusing irrelevancies.
-Every time another element is added to AVRT®, a new condition has been given to the Beast whereby it may justify continued use of alcohol and other drugs.
+If you are offered Rational Recovery® or AVRT® by a treatment center or by a professional counselor, you are being seriously misled, and you will not receive services that are untainted by the presence of incompatible elements such as new age spirituality, whole-being, whole-person, or “holistic” silliness, nutritional and vitamin therapies, nature walks, cognitive-behavioral psychology, mediation exercises, disputation of irrational beliefs, and other confusing irrelevancies.
+Every time another element is added to AVRT®, a new condition has been given to the Beast whereby it may later justify continued use of alcohol and other drugs.

 How can I learn more about AVRT?